top of page

 Are you taking advantage of Findmypast's All Record Set catalog?
 Discover why this portal is a must-use tool on the British-based genealogy website for all serious family history researchers.

 You'll find more than newspapers, the British Register, census records, and other gems.
-You'll find underutilized family history nuggets from archives and libraries around the world.
+You'll discover underutilized family history nuggets from archives and libraries worldwide.

 What is Locality Research?